-SCC was founded in 1969 as a multi-service center assisting low-income Somerville residents.
-We began Somerville’s first soup kitchen, Project Soup, and operated it for 25 years before turning over operations to the Somerville Homeless Coalition.
+Somerville Community Corporation was founded in 1969 as a multi-service center assisting low-income Somerville residents.
+We opened Somerville’s first soup kitchen, Project Soup, and operated it for 25 years before turning over operations to the Somerville Homeless Coalition.
 We also provided advocacy services to our constituencies to address and prevent housing emergencies.

 As a membership-based organization strongly rooted in grassroots community organizing, our members have led a number of successful campaigns over the years to influence affordable housing policy and quality of life improvements in Somerville’s neighborhoods.

 Starting in 2005 with our East Somerville Initiative, SCC began building a strong practice of participatory community planning, concentrated in that neighborhood and later the Community Corridor Planning project along the pathway of the anticipated MBTA Green Line Extension.
 More recently, we have supported residents and small businesses in Union Square who are working to ensure that those who have made it such a desirable place benefit from its continued transformation.
 SCC organized alongside Union United and the neighborhood to fight for the Community Benefits Agreement, which passed with overwhelming support.